 - Specifically a constant dull, aching pain throughout the body.

 Sometimes these symptoms appear after an acute injury, and other times they build gradually over time.
 Whatever the case, these symptoms should be investigated and properly treated right away.

 Fibromyalgia Treatment Options

 Successfully treating fibromyalgia starts with an accurate diagnosis.
-The condition can be tricky to diagnose since its symptoms are vague (general fatigue and holistic bodily aches).
+The condition can be tricky to diagnose because its symptoms are vague (general fatigue and holistic bodily aches).
 Diagnosis usually begins by ruling out other potential causes of the pain.
 To that end, your doctor may order blood tests, or medical imaging tests (MRI, CT scan) to cross any other conditions off the list.
 There is no known cure for fibromyalgia at this time.
 As such, treatment is geared at controlling the symptoms of fibromyalgia.
-This can be done through various prescription drugs (pain relievers, anti-depressants), as well as therapy.
+This can be done through various prescription drugs (pain relievers, anti-depressants), as well as therapy, including ketamine therapy.